szilard/benchm-ml/README.md

         | 1M   |      5        |   20     | 70.3
         | 10M  |      15       |   20     | 70.4

-For the largest size of *n* = 10M, the R package crashes, while Python crashes on the 60GB machine, but completes when RAM is increased to 250GB.
+Python crashes on the 60GB machine, but completes when RAM is increased to 250GB.
 The Vowpal Wabbit (VW) running times are reported in the table for 10 passes (online learning) over the data for the smaller sizes.
 While VW can be run on multiple cores, it has been run here in